pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/20_pel.md

 2
 ```

+A PE can be placed in the value part of pipeline headers and values, in parameter values of most commands and in the body of a pipeline.
+It uses *late binding*: It will be executed only in case the according entry (header, variable, command parameter, ...) is referenced somewhere.
 It also supports interpolation in order to use the PEL like a template language inside a text string.
-So string concatenation is done for you:
+So string concatenation can be done like this:

 ```yaml
 pipeline: